Robert Hanssen: FBI counterintelligence unit, further espionage activities (1985–1991)

-In 1981, Hanssen was transferred to FBI headquarters in Washington, D.C., and relocated his family to the suburb of Vienna, Virginia.
+In 1981, Hanssen was transferred to FBI HQ in D.C., and relocated his family to the suburb of Vienna, Virginia.
 His new job in the FBI's budget office gave him access to information involving many different FBI operations.
 This included all the FBI activities related to wiretapping and electronic surveillance, which were Hanssen's responsibility.
 He became known in the FBI as an expert on computers.

 Three years later, Hanssen transferred to the FBI's Soviet analytical unit, responsible for studying, identifying, and capturing Soviet spies and intelligence operatives in the United States.
-Hanssen's section evaluated Soviet agents who volunteered to give intelligence to determine whether they were genuine or re-doubled agents.
+Hanssen's section evaluated Soviet agents who volunteered to provide intelligence to determine whether they were genuine or re-doubled agents.
 In 1985, Hanssen was again transferred to the FBI's field office in New York City, where he continued to work in counterintelligence against the Soviets.
 After the transfer, while on a business visit back to Washington, he resumed his espionage career.